July 15, 2016

 How much of the curriculum will focus on the business behind fashion; how much on creativity?
 Find out about field trips and webinars featuring speakers who work in the industry, too.

-An associate degree, like the online AS in Fashion Merchandising from SNHU, includes courses in design and color theory, textiles, retailing and marketing.
+An associate degree, like the online AS in Fashion Merchandising, likely includes courses in design and color theory, textiles, retailing and marketing.
 The goal of the program is to prepare you for entry-level careers in buying, visual merchandising, sales and vendor relations in retail or wholesale settings.

-A bachelor's in fashion merchandising, like the online BS in Fashion Merchandising Management at SNHU, helps you cultivate your own sense of style and gain a firm grasp of business strategy.
+A bachelor's in fashion merchandising, helps you cultivate your sense of style and gain a firm grasp of business strategy.
 You'll delve deep into fashion marketing, color and textile theory, consumer behavior and retail operations, planning and management.
 You also learn how to identify what styles sell and how to present visual cues that prompt buyers.

-Current SNHU BS in Fashion Merchandising Management student Shaundreka Hearne is already working in the field, doing exactly what she loves to do.
-Hearne, who is launching her own brand, credits the knowledge she's gaining in the program to help her business get up and running the right way.
+Current SNHU student Shaundreka Hearne is already working in the field, doing exactly what she loves to do.
+Hearne, who is launching her brand, credits the knowledge she's gaining in the program to help her business get up and running the right way.
 "As a startup, so many things can be confusing....
 To have the proper knowledge is comforting," Hearne said.